SteelCodeTeam/Metallics-Arts/README.md

 - Do steel flying more comfortable.
 (Its not a priority)
 - Add sound effects.
 - New interactions with feruchemical brass
-- Make the book appear in the creative tab of the mod
-- Add a crafting for the book (Make sure it doesn't crash in game if you don't have the patchouli and you craft it)

-- When the crafting of the book is added, mention in the description that the user guide is in the book

 <br>